Kintsugi Workshops

 Bring your own broken items

-Important: Please bring a few broken ceramics/wooden pieces to repair and containers to transport them home safely.
+Important: Please bring one broken ceramics/wooden pieces to repair and containers to transport them home safely.
 Some Japanese antique ceramics will be available for purchase at the class for repair.

 Allergy Alert